 Ethos and Values

-Educate Together Academy Trust (ETAT) has four primary schools: Redfield Educate Together in Bristol, Somerdale Educate Together in Keynsham, Mulberry Park Educate Together in Bath and Parklands Educate Together in Weston-super-Mare and Abbey Farm Educate Together in Swindon.
+Educate Together Academy Trust (ETAT) has five primary schools: Redfield Educate Together in Bristol, Somerdale Educate Together in Keynsham, Mulberry Park Educate Together in Bath, Parklands Educate Together in Weston-super-Mare and Abbey Farm Educate Together in Swindon.

 Our unique ethical curriculum and our core principles enable us to create a learning environment that nurtures, encourages and builds the skills children will need in our increasingly diverse and globalised world.